mastodon-sc/mastodon-documentation/docs/partD/org/mastodon/mamut/Mamut.rst

       mamut.select( "vertexFeature( 'Track N spots' ) < 10" )

+   Check `the selection creator tutorial <../../../../partA/selection_creator.html>`_ to learn how to build such expressions.
    An error message is sent to the logger is there is a problem with the evaluation of the expression.

    :param expression: a selection creator expression.